augustindelecluse/tsptw-init/README.md

 # README #

-* This repository contains the source code from Augustin Delecluse, Pierre Schaus, and Pascal Van Hentenryck.
-Sequence variables for routing problems.
+* This repository contains the source code of SEQUOIA, an algorithm providing initial solutions to a TSPTW instance.
-  *In 28th International Conference on Principles and Practice of Constraint Programming (CP 2022)*, 2022.
-* The jar executable can be found in the `out/artifacts` folder
-* All jar executables have been built using java 17, but can be rebuilt using java 8.
 * The code in this repository has been built from MiniCP
 * MiniCP technical documentation, exercises etc can be found at www.minicp.org
 * MiniCP is a Java project build with maven https://maven.apache.org

 System Requirements